 Registrant Competence Assessment

 The Registrant Competence Assessment (RCA) is the second component of the Quality Assurance Program.
-It is an online written test that uses a case-based approach to assess a physical therapist’s decision-making skills with regards to specific clinical and regulatory issues addressed in day-to-day practice.
+It is an online written test that uses a key features approach to assess a physical therapist’s decision-making skills with regards to specific clinical and regulatory issues addressed in day-to-day practice.
 Click here for more basic information about the RCA.

 Facts about the Registrant Competence Assessment:

-- The cases and questions are developed by physical therapists working in BC and reflect the sorts of issues and circumstances that physical therapists experience in ‘real’ practice.
+- The cases and questions are developed by physical therapists working in BC and reflect the sorts of issues and circumstances that physical therapists experience in practice.

 - Physical therapists are required to demonstrate continuing competence in one of four practice contexts in the blueprint for the RCA.
 The four practice contexts are: